 Since then, Pacquiao suffered a controversial decision loss to Australian Jeff Horn on Horn’s home turf in Brisbane in July 2017, after having Horn on the brink of quitting in the corner.
 Would Pacquiao finally make an exit stick?
 Recall though Pacquiao shrugged off a similar robbery in his first fight against Bradley.

 Instead, he took on warhorse Lucas Matthysse of Argentina in Kuala Lumpur last fall, knocking him down three times on the way to a seventh-round TKO victory.
 If ever a fight looked like a curtain call, perhaps this was it.

 But with a belt in hand, time to kill, and so many of his ongoing charitable ventures in need, Pacquiao is back in the ring again this Saturday on familiar American turf.
 He’s seemingly reached some sort of agreement over his IRS debts, and is working with advisor Al Haymon under his MP Promotions banner.

 Manny Pacquiao enjoying himself too much to retire

 And it’s still good to be a Manny Pacquiao fan, and have Pacquiao in the sport of boxing.
 Discount Broner as an opponent, but he has a legitimate enough resume.
-Pacquiao is favored to win, and says he’s strive to knock Broner out – something only one of Broner’s opponents has ever accomplished, Marcos Maidana.
+Pacquiao is favored to win and says he’ll work to knock Broner out – something only one of Broner’s opponents has ever accomplished, Marcos Maidana.
 This is a 40-year-old man talking, and we take it at face value.
 It’s Manny Pacquiao.